🎒The Free Resources That Save My Homeschool Days

 - 4 min read

 Whether I’m knee‑deep in homeschool chaos or staring down one of those surprise learning gaps that pop up like mystery stains on a toddler’s shirt, I need resources that get it.
-The kind that don’t blink when I’m teaching phonics with one hand and rescuing a snack cup from the dog with the other.
+I’m talking about the kind of tools that don’t panic when I’m teaching phonics with one hand and redirecting a whole toddler side‑quest with the other.

-So I pulled together a list of my go‑to sites—the ones that make planning feel less like a soul‑sucking spreadsheet and more like a choose‑your‑own‑adventure story where everyone finds a pencil on the first try.
-A lot of these were my ride-or-dies back in my classroom days for learning stations, early finishers, and extra practice, and they’ve followed me right into homeschool life.
+So I pulled together a list of my go‑to sites — the ones that make planning feel less like a soul‑sucking spreadsheet and more like a choose‑your‑own‑adventure story where everyone magically finds a pencil on the first try.
+These were my ride‑or‑dies back in my classroom days for stations, early finishers, and “Lord, please let this keep them busy for ten minutes.”
+And they’ve followed me straight into homeschool life because they still deliver.

 progress tracking